 We’ve all made sandwiches using bread at some point of time in life.
 Frameworks in web development are like the bread, they are the base on which sandwiches, here web applications, web services and software are (spread) built.
 Just like you have umpteen options in making a sandwich regarding choice of bread, fillings used,flavors and so on, you have a number of options when it comes to web app development frameworks - including, using the right framework, the language, the libraries, extensions and so on.
+It is also equally important to choose the right web app development services provider when you finally begin to develop your web app.

 In this article, we will be discussing two of the major web development frameworks developers use today - Django and Laravel, and look at a fair comparison of the two.
 But first, we need to execute the pleasantries by introducing the two frameworks.